ethcoy/ethcoy.github.io/_posts/2026-08-05-Derivation-and-Implementation-of-the-Parallel-Cyclic-Redundancy-Check-on-an-FPGA.markdown

 The Cyclic-Redundancy-Check (CRC) is an algorithm used in, likely, every single modern computer in the world!
 The purpose of the CRC is to detect if an error has occurred when sending a message from some source to a receiver.

+Going to touch this up in the future...

 # Serial Cyclic Redundancy Check

 The purpose of this section will be to develop an understanding of the two different serial CRCs...